PooriaT/PooriaT/README.md

 <!--- - [FlaskPaymentAPI](https://github.com/PooriaT/FlaskPaymentAPI) - PaymentAPI is an API that is built by Flask (Python Web Framework).)
 - [BlockchainAPI](https://github.com/PooriaT/BlockchainAPI) - Blockchain API built on Django Rest Framework.

-Feel free to explore my GitHub repositories for more exciting projects.
+You can explore my GitHub repositories for more exciting projects.
 --->

 ---